 Get help with your CV

-If you are a student or recent graduate then you can get professional CV advice from your university careers and employability service.
+If you're a student or recent graduate then you can get professional CV advice from your university careers and employability service.

-For more help with the structure of your CV, take a look at some example CVs.
+For more CV help, take a look at some example CVs.